The Padisah's Youngest Daughter and Her Donkey-Skull Husband: Donkey Prince

-In a Turkish Anatolian tale collected by Necati Demir titled Eşek Prens ("Donkey Prince"), a man finds a donkey in a field that implores him to take it home.
+In a Turkish Anatolian tale collected by professor Necati Demir titled Eşek Prens or Eşek Şehzade ("Donkey Prince"), a man finds a donkey in a field that implores him to take it home.
 When the man does so, the donkey transforms into a youth who requests that the man courts the padishah's daughter on his behalf.
 Overcome with fear, the man returns home at night and informs the donkey youth that he cannot comply.
 In response, the donkey orders him to go the next day under threat of death.
 Consequently, the man proceeds to the padishah's palace to court the princess.
 However, the padishah sets a condition: any suitor must first complete the task of building a palace more beautiful than his own.
 The man relays the challenge to the donkey youth, who produces two hairs that he rubs together to summon a djinn, commanding it to construct the palace.
 The following day, upon seeing the magnificent palace, the padishah marries his daughter to the donkey in a ceremony lasting 40 days and 40 nights.

 The princess meets the youth beneath the donkey skin and falls in love with him.
 Later, as the padishah extends the festivities by arranging riding competitions, the donkey youth informs the princess that he will compete in disguise.
 He cautions her not to reveal his identity, warning that if she does, he will vanish and she will only be able to find him by wearing down a pair of iron sandals and bending an iron cane.
 During the tournament, he appears on the first day in black garments on a black horse, on the second day in red vestments on a red horse, and on the third day in white clothes on a white horse.
 When the princess declares that the mysterious contestant is her husband, the audience celebrates his prowess—only for him to vanish immediately thereafter.

 Distraught, the princess recalls his advice and sets out in search of him, donning the iron sandals and carrying the iron cane.
 Her quest leads her first to a copper house, where a maidservant reveals that she has not seen the princess's husband and directs her to the next location.
 The princess then visits a silver house, again finding no sign of him, until finally she reaches a golden house.
 There, a maidservant drawing water points to a nearby tree under which a youth rests.
 At this moment, the princess realizes that her iron sandals are worn out and her iron cane is bent.
 The donkey youth reunites with his wife but warns her that his elder sister, who lives nearby, might devour her.
 To protect her, he transforms her into an apple and pockets it.
 Upon entering the house, his elder sister detects a human scent on him.
 The donkey youth shows her the apple, claiming it to be his wife, and extracts a promise from her not to devour it.
 The princess then regains her human form.